 Just like the effects of stress and anxiety, the impact of headaches and especially, migraines can bring your daily life to a screeching halt.

-There are many factors that lead to the onset of these occurrences, such as stress, and tension.
+Many factors lead to the onset of these occurrences, such as stress, and tension.
 However, there are other contributors, like hormonal changes, dehydration, environmental factors (i.e., bright lights, noise, etc), and even some foods, that can play a factor as well.

 Therapeutic massage relieves headaches and migraines by helping your blood flow more efficiently throughout your body, as well as relieving pressure on the nerves in your head.